-Figure 2-1 [PV]2 Landing Page
+Fig. 2-1 [PV]2 Landing Page

-2.2 Address
+2.2.
+Address

-The first page of $[PV]^2$ is the "Address" page shown in Figure 2-2 on which the user can provide the address (street, city, state, and ZIP code) of the home on which the solar photovoltaic system may be installed.
-The user can start by typing in the street address and the Google Maps plug-in should automatically zoom to the location.
-The current purpose of the street address is to provide the Google Maps view.1 For users that are concerned about sharing their specific address, the address is optional with only the ZIP code being required.
+The first page of [PV]2 is the "Address" page shown in Figure 2-2 on which the user can provide the address (street, city, state, and ZIP code) of the home on which the solar photovoltaic system may be installed.
+The address information will be provided in the generated report for documentation purposes.
+For example, a solar installer may be completing analysis for multiple homeowners and including the address will assist in providing customers with the correct analysis.
+For users that are concerned about sharing their specific address, the address is optional with only the ZIP code being required.

-The ZIP code is the only value that is required for $[PV]^2$ to complete an analysis because it is used to find the associated environmental data related to electricity consumption in that location.
+The ZIP code is the only value that is required for [PV]2 to complete an analysis because it is used to find the associated environmental data related to electricity consumption in that location.
 Once the ZIP code has been entered, the user can then click on the "Next" button to go to the "Analysis Assumptions" page.